talentlessguy/go-web-app/README.md

 ### `gwa dev --port <port>`

-Launches a development server with specified port.
+Builds the project on first run and launches a development server with specified port.

 Default port is **8080**.